French far-left leader gets suspended jail term for shoving police

 "This is a political judgement," Melenchon said as he left the courthouse, saying he had hoped to be acquitted.
 He also expressed irritation at having to deal with the issue while backing the strikes against the pension reforms planned by President Emmanuel Macron.

+Melenchon, visibly angered by the verdict, said he had no intention of appealing the ruling.

+"If you think there can be justice for me, there is none.
+I am condemned in advance," he said, adding he did not want "another farce" in court.

-David Lepidi, the lawyer for the police, which was a civil party in the case, said "this affair was not politicised" and criticised the "putting in place of a smokescreen for propaganda".
+David Lepidi, the lawyer for the police, which was a civil party in the case, said "this affair was not politicised" and criticised the "implementing a smokescreen for propaganda".

 Another LFI lawmaker, Alexis Corbiere, was acquitted but its MP Bastien Lachaud, MEP Manuel Bompard and spokeswoman Muriel Rozenfeld were also handed fines of up to 7,000 euros.